 State Senate, House unanimously pass bill to increase penalties for owners of dogs that attack, kill someone

-BATON ROUGE — The State Senate unanimously gave final passage a bill Thursday that would increase penalties for owners of dogs that attack and kill someone.
+BATON ROUGE — The State Senate unanimously gave final passage to a bill Thursday that would increase penalties for owners of dogs that attack and kill someone.

 The bill — HB 213 — passed 36-0 in the Senate after the House of Representatives passed the bill 102-0 in April.
 The bill will not become law until the governor signs it.